LiveHelperChat/doc/docs/chat/chat.md

 > 'lhchat', 'whispermode'

+Support shortcuts for a new editor

+ * `Ctrl+i` - make text `italic` or indicate next letters will be `italic`.
+ * `Ctrl+b` - make text `bold` or indicate next letters will be `bold`.
+ * `Ctrl+u` - make text `underline` or indicate next letters will be `underline`.
+ * `Ctrl+Space`- jump cursor to the end of input area and terminate all present styles.
+Next letter will be without any style.
+Useful in case you are writing something in style and want nest phrase to start to write without any style.

 ### Typing indicator

 In order for operators to see full text what visitor is typing - not only indicator.
 They must have this permission